 Sundays on the islands

 Pacific Islanders are predominantly devout Christians (some islands more than others) so as expected, not much happens on Sundays.
 Mornings are spent at church, afternoons eating with the extended family and evenings digesting all that food!
-Stores and restaurants are closed, busses don’t operate and tour providers take the day off (dive centers, organized tours).
+Stores and restaurants are closed, buses don’t operate and tour providers take the day off (dive centers, organized tours).
 There are of course exceptions, like for example in proper resorts and popular islands like Bora Bora.

 - Avoid any heavy-duty logistics on Sunday (interisland flights, moving around etc.)